PipedreamHQ/pipedream/docs/docs/components/api/README.md

 **`$.export`**

-You can also use `$.export` to return named exports from an action. `$export` takes the name of the export as the first argument, and the value to export as the second argument:
+You can also use `$.export` to return named exports from an action. `$.export` takes the name of the export as the first argument, and the value to export as the second argument:

 ```javascript
 async run({ $ }) {